Self-host Expense Tracker and set up the monthly workflow.

 Current balance behavior

 Current balance is based on the latest snapshot plus paid linked entry activity after that snapshot date.
+Projected balance adds remaining planned activity so you can see what the account should look like if the month finishes as planned.

 Overview tie-in